xd009642/streamer-template/doc/02_audio_decoding.md

 }
 ```

-To do this for `f32`, we just change the `2` to `4`, `i16` to `f32` and make
+To do this for `f32`, we change the `2` to `4`, `i16` to `f32` and make
 `to_float` return self.
-We can also remove the `map(|x| x.to_float())`.
+Then we can remove the `map(|x| x.to_float())`.
 The
-copy-paste-ability of this code does make generating it automatically in the
+copy-paste-ability of this code makes generating it automatically in the
 future potentially very nice.

-To make this better you could have `to_float_samples` take in an output
+To improve this you could have `to_float_samples` take in an output
 buffer and reuse allocations.
 That can be an exercise for the reader (or a
 future post).
 But generally speaking, this part of the code is always going
-to be lightning fast compared to the model code so we'll save our optimisation
+to be lightning fast compared to the model code so we'll hold off on optimising
-efforts to things that side.
+this too much for now.

 Initially, we'll just error out on any formats that aren't the correct sample
 rate.
 This will help me keep things simpler initially.
 So with some initial
-error checking we have everything we need to do a first implementation:
+error checking, we have everything we need to do a first implementation:

 ```rust
 pub async fn decode_audio(